Authorization to Release Medical Information

 - providing immunization records upon written or verbal request to state or local health departments, other colleges or universities, or the patient's attending physician or designee.

-- FAXing medical information will be done ONLY in situations of medical urgency.
+- Faxing of medical information will be done ONLY in situations of medical urgency.

 - Immunization records, Allergy Clinic records, x-ray reports, clinic notes and routine lab reports are not considered matters of medical urgency.
 Copies of these records will be given either directly to the patient requesting the records or mailed to the provider/person designated in the written request.